w4el/healthcare-route-optimisation-aco-kmeans/README.md

 3. Install the required dependencies from the `requirements.txt` file:
     `pip install -r requirements.txt`

-To run the main analysis and generate the route visualisations, open and execute the Jupyter Notebook:
-`jupyter notebook Optimisation_Analysis.ipynb`
+## 5. Running the Analysis

+This repository contains the Python scripts necessary to run the full analysis.

+The main script will:
+1. Load the synthetic patient coordinate data.
+2. Apply the K-Means algorithm to cluster the data.
+3. Apply the Ant Colony Optimisation algorithm to find the shortest path in each cluster.
+4. Generate and save the convergence plots and a `folium`-generated interactive map of the optimised routes.

-## 5. Results
+## 6. Results

 The integration of K-Means clustering and ACO significantly reduced total travel distances compared to non-clustered baseline approaches.
 The convergence analysis demonstrated that the ACO algorithm consistently found a near-optimal route within 150-200 iterations, proving the model is both efficient and effective for real-world logistics planning.